Sorikairo/Raytracer/README.md

-# raytracer
+#raytracer

 Epitech Final Grahic Programming Module's project.
-The "Raytracer" is a 3D modeling software using Epitech Graphic Library named "MinilibX" allowing users to create 3D pictures.
+The "Raytracer" is a 3D modeling software allowing users to create 3D pictures via .tds config file.
 Made from scratch by group of 6.